YardSmart - Trees and shrubs

 Bur Oak (Quercus macrocarpa) – A native to the eastern prairies, matures to a large shade tree with a distinctive form and deeply lobed leaves and acorns.
 It has an extensive root system with a deep tap root that does not compete for moisture with surrounding plants.
-30 feet tall, 25 feet wide.
-Full sun.
-Dry to moist, all soil.
+It grows to 30 feet tall, 25 feet wide.
+Prefers full sun and dry to moist soil.

 Colorado Blue Spruce (Picea pungens) – A popular evergreen that requires a very large yard.
 A dense, pyramidal tree growing 50 - 75 feet high with 10 - 20 feet spread.
-Full sun.
+Prefers full sun.

 Columnar Colorado Spruce Tree (Picea pungens "Fastigiata") – An upright, narrow tree.
 Good for small yards and a good alternative to Swedish Columnar Aspen.
 Good for small yards.